Author: Vicky

 Scientists have yet to develop a test that can detect and diagnose the early stages of mental illness in any individual, as they have helped to do so for the following diseases, such as heart disease, diabetes, high blood pressure, and some forms of cancer.
 Learn to reach out for help as soon as possible for yourself, a loved one, a friend, or anyone in need of help.
 If you are having problems or suspect someone else may have problems with mental illness, do not wait to seek help.
 Early detection and diagnosis are especially important to help stabilize mental illness symptoms before the condition worsens.

 Once you or someone you care about is diagnosed, it is especially important to learn all that you can about that type of mental illness.
 Find out the necessary steps in seeking treatment.
 According to the (NAMI), which is the abbreviation for the National Alliance of Mental Illness website, “Getting a diagnosis is just the first step.
 Knowing your own preferences and goals is also important.
 Treatment for mental illness varies by diagnosis and person.
 There is no ‘one size fits all’ treatment.
 Treatment options can include medication, counseling (therapy), social support, and education.”
+Check out the first book from the National Alliance on Mental Illness.
+“You Are Not Alone: The NAMI Guide to Navigating Mental Health,” written by Dr.Ken Duckwork.

 References: